A Celtic Festival to Celebrate

 Have you heard of the following Celtic Festival that celebrates the arrival of Spring?
 Maybe you even celebrate it yourself?
 Our shared Irish ancestors had a lot of traditions around this festival - and the Saint who became associated with this time of year in Christian times.

-One of the items we cover in the magazine are the Celtic festivals celebrated throughout the year.
-As it happens, this coming week sees the “official” start of spring in Ireland – kicking off with the old Celtic festival of Imbolc which has developed into Saint Brigid’s day since Christian times.
+This coming week sees the “official” start of spring in Ireland – kicking off with the old Celtic festival of Imbolc which has developed into Saint Brigid’s day since Christian times.
 And that is the subject of our letter today!

 The old Irish word “Imbolc” refers to the “belly of the ewe”.
 It is also the name of a Celtic festival that was observed across Ireland, Scotland and the Isle of Man in pre-Christian times.
 Our ancestors lived in an agrarian society and the passing of the months and seasons were observed, celebrated and embedded in the mythology of the time.
 However, it always amazes me just how practical these rituals and festivals were for the people of the time.